-From a celebration to a hard day's work, there are many reasons for opening a bottle of wine or sinking a few cold beers.
-Not generally a problem if you are drinking responsibly, but what happens if this turns into more of a daily habit?
+From a celebration to a hard day's work, there are many reasons for opening a bottle of wine or having a cold beer.
+Not generally a problem if you're drinking responsibly and within the low risk guidelines, but what happens if this turns into more of a daily habit?
 In the long-term, excessive drinking of alcohol can cause many health problems including liver and heart disease.

-“Keeping your drinking under control can make a big difference to your health and your happiness,” explains Dr John Burke, Deputy Chief Medical Officer at AXA Health.
+“Keeping your drinking under control can make a big difference to your health and your happiness,” explains Raj Kundhi, Senior Physiologist at AXA Health.

 In fact, cutting back on booze can reap a whole load of benefits, like feeling better in the mornings, having more energy and feeling less tired, as well as improving your mood and reducing anxiety.